pushian/YFPopupButtons/README.md

 ```swift
 testView.show()
 ```
 - Dismiss the button view and the buttons.
-Normally, the user does not have to call this function in their own code because there is alreay built in dismiss actions in the view.
+Normally, the user does not have to call this function in their own code because there are alreay built in dismiss actions in the view.
 ```swift
 testView.dismiss()
 ```